googlemaps-samples/android-samples/ApiDemos/java/README.md

 adapted to use native functionality instead (for example replacing `SupportMapFragment` with `MapFragment`).

 The Maps SDK for Android samples can be found under the `gms` gradle product flavor, while the Maps SDK V3 BETA samples can be found under the `v3` gradle product flavor.
+The active product flavor can be modified through Android Studio’s “Build Variants” toolbar options.

 Pre-requisites
 --------------